-- Take your capecitabine tablets, as prescribed twice a day, with a large glass of water within 30 minutes after breakfast and supper. - Tablets must be taken whole.
+- Take your capecitabine tablets as prescribed twice daily with a glass of water within 30 minutes of the end of breakfast and dinner. - Tablets must be taken whole.
 Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if less than 6 hours have passed since the missed dose.
 Do not double your next dose.
-Try, however, to take your pills at the same time every day and in the same way (within 30 minutes after your meal, with doses 10 to 12 hours apart).
+However, try to take your pills at the same time every day and in the same way (within 30 minutes following a meal, with each dose being 10-12 hours apart).